 Regional universities in Queensland are outperforming their metropolitan counterparts in graduate salary and employment opportunities, a national university guide has found.

 Pharmacy students from the University of Tasmania are virtually guaranteed a job after graduating, a new survey shows.

-The University of South Australia (UniSA) is leading the way when it comes to enrolling students from low socioeconomic backgrounds, according to The Good Universities Guide 2017, released today by the Good Education Group.
+The University of South Australia (UniSA) is leading the way when it comes to enrolling students from low socioeconomic backgrounds, according to The Good Universities Guide 2017, released today by the Good Education Media.